draconisPW/PWMAngband/docs/command.rst

   - html, suitable for viewing in a web browser.
   - forum embedded html for vBulletin, suitable for pasting in web forums like http://angband.oook.cz/forums.

-Steal ('J') or Steal ('S')
-  This command allows you to steal gold or items from other players.
-Stealing is usually disabled on most of the servers.
-If allowed, a failed attempt at stealing will make the offended player automatically hostile.
-  Playing a Rogue will also allow you to steal gold or items from sleeping monsters with this command.

 Get a quest ('^Q')
   This command allows players to do some random quests.
 Each quest will be